 There is only limited experience with the use of sugammadex in infants (30 days to 2 years), and term newborn infants (less than 30 days) have not been studied.
-The use of sugammadex in term due to a lowering of the (free) plasma concentrations (see section 4.5, hormonal contraceptives). newborn infants and infants is therefore not recommended until further data become available.
+The use of sugammadex in term newborn infants and infants is therefore not recommended until further data become available.